microscaler/fleetingdns/docs/engineering/E4-Basic_Auth_Redirect_and_Auth_Modes_(Design_v0.2).md

 ## 🧭 Overview

-This design document defines the behavior and implementation of optional **Basic Authentication**, **HTTP Redirect Mode**, **HMAC Signature Verification**, and **OIDC-based token validation** for Ephemeral DNS Forwarder (EDF) endpoints.
+This design document defines the behavior and implementation of optional **Basic Authentication**, **HTTP Redirect Mode**, **HMAC Signature Verification**, and **OIDC-based token validation** for Ephemeral DNS Forwarder (FDF) endpoints.
 These features enable fine-grained control over who can access ephemeral endpoints and how the identity of callers is verified.

 ---